pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Perspective
 -----------

-The :class:`~eventsourcing.dcb.domain.Perspective` class is an abstract base class for different kinds of decision models.
-It defines an abstract method :func:`~eventsourcing.dcb.domain.Perspective.consistency_boundary` that must be implemented by subclasses to return a :ref:`selector <DCB Selector>` or a sequence of selectors.
-It also defines a :data:`~eventsourcing.dcb.domain.Perspective.last_known_position` attribute for keeping track of the last known sequence number when a perspective is reconstructed from sequenced events.
+The :class:`~eventsourcing.domain_new.Perspective` class is an abstract base class for different kinds of decision models.
+It defines an abstract method :func:`~eventsourcing.domain_new.Perspective.consistency_boundary` that must be implemented by subclasses to return a :ref:`selector <DCB Selector>` or a sequence of selectors.
+It also defines a :data:`~eventsourcing.domain_new.Perspective.last_known_position` attribute for keeping track of the last known sequence number when a perspective is reconstructed from sequenced events.
 The consistency boundary of a perspective is used as a :ref:`query <DCB query>` when reading events that will be used to reconstruct the perspective.
 The consistency boundary and the last known position is used as an :ref:`append condition <DCB append condition>` when appending new events.

-The :class:`~eventsourcing.dcb.domain.Perspective` class also provides :func:`~eventsourcing.dcb.domain.Perspective.trigger_event` for generating and applying and appending new events to an internal list of pending events, and :func:`~eventsourcing.dcb.domain.Perspective.collect_events` for collecting all newly generated events.
+The :class:`~eventsourcing.domain_new.Perspective` class also provides :func:`~eventsourcing.domain_new.Perspective.trigger_event` for generating and applying and appending new events to an internal list of pending events, and :func:`~eventsourcing.domain_new.Perspective.collect_events` for collecting all newly generated events.

 .. code-block:: python

-    from eventsourcing.dcb.domain import Perspective
+    from eventsourcing.domain_new import Perspective

     class MyPerspective(Perspective):
         def consistency_boundary(self) -> list[Selector]: